• Skip to primary navigation

 A mixture of flour, salt, and cold butter

-2. Mix in the water gradually just until the dough can be shaped into a ball.
-Important: Avoid using too much water, since this will result in a tough dough when baked.
+Important: Avoid using too much water, since this will result in an elastic dough that will turn out tough when baked.

 Adding water to pie crust mixture.